Keyfactor/remote-file-orchestrator/README.md

 <details>
 <summary><b>Certificate stores hosted on Linux servers:</b></summary>

 1. The Remote File Orchestrator Extension makes use of a few common Linux commands when managing stores on Linux servers.
 If the credentials you will be connecting with need elevated access to run these commands or to access the certificate store files these commands operate against, you must set up the user id as a sudoer with no password necessary and set the config.json "UseSudo" value to "Y".
+When RemoteFile is using orchestration, managing local or external certificate stores using SSH or WinRM, the security context is determined by the user id entered in the Keyfactor Command certificate store or discovery job screens.
+When RemoteFile is running as an agent, managing local stores only, the security context is the user id running the Keyfactor Command Universal Orchestrator service account.
 The full list of these commands below:

 |Shell Command|Used For|
 |---|---|